regokan/llama-chat-cpp/README.md

 - **`include/`**: Header files for each class.
 - **`CMakeLists.txt`**: The CMake configuration file.
 - **`Makefile`**: The Makefile to manage setup, build, and formatting tasks.

+## Future Development

+In future iterations, we aim to enhance Membot's user experience by developing a more versatile front end using the Qt framework.
+This will facilitate a rich, cross-platform interface, allowing the chatbot to run smoothly on various operating systems.
+Additionally, we plan to integrate [llama.cpp](https://github.com/ggerganov/llama.cpp) as the backend engine.
+This lightweight, C++-based solution will empower users to run the chatbot locally, eliminating the need for cloud dependencies and ensuring faster, more secure interactions.